Society of the Divine Word: Present day

+The order elected the Afro-Brazilian priest Anselmo Ricardo Ribeiro as its superior general in 2024.

 Vows

 As members of a religious institute the Missionaries of the Divine Word embrace the evangelical counsels, taking the three traditional religious vows of poverty, chastity and obedience.
 Poverty means that all possessions are held in common and that no member may accumulate wealth.
 Chastity means more than abstaining from sexual activity and its purpose is to make the religious totally available for service; it is also a sign that only God can completely fill the human heart.
 For a member of a religious congregation, obedience is not slavishly doing what one is told by the superior but being attentive to God’s will by prayerfully listening to the voice of the person in charge.
 Ultimately, these vows are lived out within a community and bolstered by a relationship with God.